-2 The net investment return reflects the total investment return generated by the Fund less the Fund's expenses and fees excluding the interest expense related to the Fund's senior borrowing facilities, divided by the period's average invested assets of the Fund that are attributable to Harrington Re as the Limited Partner of the Fund.
+&lt;sup>3 The net investment return reflects the total investment return generated by the Fund less the Fund's expenses and fees excluding the interest expense related to the Fund's senior borrowing facilities, divided by the period's average invested assets of the Fund that are attributable to Harrington Re as the Limited Partner of the Fund.

-3 The net return contribution from individual asset classes includes interest and dividends received, unrealized and realized appreciation / (depreciation) in the value of the investments, and includes expenses and management and performance fees.
+&lt;sup>4 The net return contribution from individual asset classes includes interest and dividends received, unrealized and realized appreciation / (depreciation) in the value of the investments, and includes expenses and management and performance fees.